One-Room, Country, & Historic Schools of Marion County

 Marion County, Kansas by L.H.
 Everts & Co., 1887.

 School district No. 1, which comprised the city of Marion and adjacent territory, embraced the whole county at once, an area of more than 1,000 square miles.
-In quick succession, there followed the organization of District No. 2, known as the Antelope district; then Districts 3 and 4, the former a few miles east of Florence and the latter at Florence, divided the honors with Marion and vicinity and obtained their due proportion of the school funds.
+In quick succession, there followed the organization of District No. 2, known as the Antelope district; then Districts 3 and 4, the former a few miles east of Florence and the latter at Florence divided the honors with Marion and vicinity and obtained their due proportion of the school funds.
 For a long time, the districts in the county’s eastern, southern, and extreme southwestern portions derived revenue from the unoccupied western and northern portions.
 However, except for the Scully tract of land, in the northwestern part, the county is divided into school districts of convenient size.

 The first schoolhouse, a substantial stone structure of four study rooms and four recitation rooms, was erected on a commanding site overlooking Marion in 1873.
 The first principal of the schools was Thomas M. Potter, who, for two years, strove to advance the educational interests of the city.
 He laid well the foundation and, refusing re-election to the principalship, retired to a farm.
-He was followed by T. A. Bogle, who looked after the development of the schools with fidelity for five years.
+He was followed by T.A.
+Bogle, who looked after the development of the schools with fidelity for five years.
 Afterward, Mr. Bogle served as county superintendent of public instruction for two years and four more years as county attorney.
 At the close of his service, William Bogle, his brother, was superintendent for one year.
 Afterward, he studied medicine and became a leading physician in Atchison, Kansas.
 G.A.
 Boyle succeeded Doctor Bogle in a term of one year and afterward returned to teaching.
 Then came E.M.
 Donaldson, who for two years labored industriously and unceasingly to promote school interests in the city and county.
-During his principalship, a fine four-story stone structure was erected in the valley to accommodate many children living at a distance from the hill.
+During his principalship, a fine four-story stone structure was erected in the valley to accommodate many children far from the hill.
 These two buildings, with a one-room building, also of stone, one mile west of the corporation limits, furnished sufficient school facilities until 1889, when the original house was remodeled and enlarged into the new high school building.

 The first person to fill the office of school superintendent in Marion County was Levi Billings, a well-known and enterprising citizen.
 He served one term and was followed by W. S. Moulton, who looked after the county’s school interests for another two years.
 Then came Dr. J.N.
 Rogers, who held the position for four years.
 Next, J. F. Rockafield, deputy superintendent under Doctor Rogers, succeeded to the position he held for one term.
 Following him came the first and only lady superintendent the county has ever had, Mrs. J.M.
 Sharon, who formed many new districts during her four years of office.
 David Harrison, one term; John Madden, one term; and W. B. Zercher, three terms.

-In 1882, Marion County had 80 schools, of which there was one joint district with Chase County, one with Dickinson County, and one with Harvey County.
+In 1882, Marion County had 80 schools, one joint district with Chase County, one with Dickinson County, and one with Harvey County.
 At that time, it had four teachers in grade one, 62 in grade two, and 35 in grade three.
 The number of children of school age was 4,359; the number of male teachers was 42; female, 54; the average age of teachers was 22.
 The average monthly pay of male teachers was $36.73; for females, $32.43.
 The bonded indebtedness for schoolhouses was about $35,000.
 Hillsboro employed two teachers: Florence and Peabody, four each; Marion Center, five; the other districts, one each.
 There were 97 rooms used for school purposes.

 Fairplay School in Marion County, Kansas.